luanabeckerdaluz/NPPalgorithm/README.md

 ## Methodology
 The purpose of this code is to provide users with a function for calculating Net Primary Productivity (NPP).
+More information about the methodology can be accessed in the paper [https://doi.org/10.1016/j.ecolmodel.2024.110636](https://doi.org/10.1016/j.ecolmodel.2024.110636)